beejjorgensen/bgc/src/bgc_part_2700_typesv.md

     char *s = "that variable is an int";
 ```

-If the preprocessor can't find a type match in the `_Generic`, it looks
+If the compiler can't find a type match in the `_Generic`, it looks for
-for the optional `default` case and uses that.
+the optional `default` case and uses that.

 If it can't find a type match and there's no `default`, you'll get a
 compile error.
 The first expression **must** match one of the types or